A doctor uses robotic arms to operate through small keyhole incisions in the abdomen.

 Several small incisions will be made.
 They are called keyhole incisions.
 Carbon dioxide gas will be passed into the abdomen to expand it.
 This will make it easier for the doctor to view the area.

 The doctor will sit at a console, looking at the images on the screen.
-Joystick-like hand controls and foot pedals will help to guide the tools.
+The robotic arms and tools will be guided by movements of the surgeon.
 Another doctor will stay by you to adjust the tools as needed.
 In some cases, organs or tissue might need to be removed.
 When the procedure is done, the tools will be removed.
-The incisions will be closed with sutures or staples and a sterile dressing will be applied.
+The incisions will be closed with stitches or staples, and a sterile dressing will be applied.

 Anesthesia will prevent pain during surgery.
 Pain and discomfort after the procedure can be managed with medications.
 You may also feel discomfort from the gas used during the procedure.
 This can last up to 3 days.